Find out here what to expect from the application process, how long it should take and exactly what you will be required to do.

 3 - Your Interview

 The interview is a peer-to-peer discussion with two of IEMA's Full Member Assessors.
 You'll discuss your knowledge and experience as they relate to the 13 competencies of the Full Membership Standard, the Code of Professional Conduct and your Continued Professional Development (CPD) goals.
-Your interview will take place online via GoToMeeting, so you don't need to make any costly or inconvenience travel arrangements.
+Your interview will take place online via Microsoft Teams so you don't need to make any costly or inconvenient travel arrangements.

 If your Assessors are satisfied that you meet all of the competencies outlined in the Full Membership Standard, you will achieve MIEMA (and CEnv if applicable) status.